openhwgroup/programs/program/FORCE-RISCV ISG preliminary project proposal.md

 This work will be planned and discussed in the Verification TG.
 The project plan will be produced by the project manager with assistance of Verification TG, and reviewed/approved in TWG.

 ## OpenHW engineering staff resource plan: requirement and availability
-Duncan Bees / Mike Thompson - program management oversight
+Duncan Bees/ Mike Thompson can provide program management oversight to the PM and TPL

 ## Engineering resource supplied by members - requirement and availability
 Futurewei Technologies will lead the engineering effort.